article / Military technology

 - Drone falls into China: The project is directly terminated.

-The D-21 unmanned aerial vehicle was developed based on the engine of the AQM-60 "Kingfisher" and crashed in China's Yunnan province in 1997 while on a mission.
-After conducting a comprehensive assessment of the incident's impact, the U.S. military concluded that the risk of technology leakage was uncontrollable and ultimately decided to abandon the entire D-21 project to prevent further dissemination of its technology.
-The D-21 unmanned aerial vehicle was developed based on the engine of the AQM-60 "Kingfisher" and crashed in China's Yunnan province in 1997 while on a mission.
-After conducting a comprehensive assessment of the incident's impact, the U.S. military concluded that the risk of technology leakage was uncontrollable and ultimately decided to abandon the entire D-21 project to prevent further dissemination of its technology.
+The D-21 unmanned aerial vehicle was developed based on the engine of the AQM-60 Kingfisher and crashed in Yunnan, China, during a mission in 1997.
+After conducting a comprehensive assessment of the incident's impact, the U.S. military concluded that the risk of technology leakage was uncontrollable, ultimately deciding to abandon the entire D-21 project to prevent further dissemination of its technology.

 - Shot down by Iran: Multi-dimensional response to minimize losses.

 In 2011, Iran claimed to have successfully shot down and captured the U.S. military's RQ-170 stealth reconnaissance drone.
 Faced with this situation, the United States first attempted to pressure Iran into returning the drone through diplomatic means and sanctions, but these efforts were unsuccessful.
-At the same time, since deploying special forces for recovery posed an extremely high political risk (described as "political suicide"), the U.S. military shifted to adopting multi-dimensional response measures: First, rapidly conducting a technical damage assessment to accurately determine the scope of information Iran might have obtained; second, implementing technical patch upgrades for other aircraft of the same model to enhance anti-jamming capabilities and adjust operational tactics, thereby diminishing the tactical value of the technology Iran acquired; third, given that the wreckage of the RQ-170 stealth reconnaissance drone was relatively intact and there were no subsequent improved models, directly abandoning this model and fully advancing the development of the next-generation RQ-180 stealth reconnaissance drone.
-In 2011, Iran claimed to have successfully shot down and captured the U.S. military's RQ-170 stealth reconnaissance drone.
-Faced with this situation, the United States first attempted to pressure Iran into returning the drone through diplomatic means and sanctions, but these efforts were unsuccessful.
-At the same time, since deploying special forces for recovery posed an extremely high political risk (described as "political suicide"), the U.S. military shifted to adopting multi-dimensional response measures: First, rapidly conducting a technical damage assessment to accurately determine the scope of information Iran might have obtained; second, implementing technical patch upgrades for other aircraft of the same model to enhance anti-jamming capabilities and adjust operational tactics, thereby diminishing the tactical value of the technology Iran acquired; third, given that the wreckage of the RQ-170 stealth reconnaissance drone was relatively intact and there were no subsequent improved models, directly abandoning this model and fully advancing the development of the next-generation RQ-180 stealth reconnaissance drone.
+At the same time, since deploying special forces for recovery posed extremely high political risks (almost tantamount to political suicide), the U.S. military shifted to adopting multidimensional countermeasures: first, rapidly conducting a technical damage assessment to accurately determine the scope of information Iran might have obtained; second, implementing technical patch upgrades for other drones of the same model to enhance anti-jamming capabilities and adjust operational tactics, thereby diminishing the tactical value of the technology Iran acquired; third, given that the wreckage of the RQ-170 stealth reconnaissance drone was relatively intact and there were no subsequent improved models, the U.S. decided to directly abandon this model and fully advance the development of the next-generation RQ-180 stealth reconnaissance drone.

 Conclusion: The core logic and overall effectiveness of the U.S. military's secrecy system

-Whether it was the SR-71 "Blackbird" and AQM-60 "Kingfisher" from the Cold War era, or contemporary projects like the F-4C and NGI, all have demonstrated the practical effectiveness of the U.S. military's secrecy system.
-Meanwhile, the technical restrictions in foreign military sales and the damage control following leaks have further perfected the closed loop of this system.
-It can be said that the U.S. military's weapon secrecy strategy has become a crucial component of its national defense system, profoundly influencing the global military technology landscape and strategic balance.
-Whether it was the SR-71 "Blackbird" and AQM-60 "Kingfisher" from the Cold War era, or contemporary projects like the F-4C and NGI, all have demonstrated the practical effectiveness of the U.S. military's secrecy system.
-Meanwhile, the technical restrictions in foreign military sales and the damage control following leaks have further perfected the closed loop of this system.
-It can be said that the U.S. military's weapon secrecy strategy has become a crucial component of its national defense system, profoundly influencing the global military technology landscape and strategic balance.
+Whether it was the SR-71 Blackbird and AQM-60 Kingfisher during the Cold War era, or contemporary projects like the F-4C and NGI, all have demonstrated the practical effectiveness of the U.S. military's secrecy system.
+Meanwhile, the technical restrictions in foreign military sales and the damage control following leaks further perfected the closed loop of this system.
+It can be said that the U.S. military's weapons secrecy strategy has become a crucial component of its defense system, profoundly influencing the global military technology landscape and strategic balance.